CSCI-2349-F23/ps2/README.md

 ### Part 2: Unix Practice

 Here's a chance for you to practice the new Unix commands we've looked at in class.
-You'll might need to use a command's `man` page or to read about the command on the internet to learn about the interesting things these commands can do.
+You might need to use a command's `man` page or to read about the command on the internet to discover the interesting things these commands can do.
 Log into `cslab` and execute unix commands to complete each numbered task in Exercises A, B, and C.

+As before, you will be taking a video of your screen as you type the commands.
+Practice a few times until you feel comfortable, then take your video.
+You will also submit your command history from the recording session.
+More details are provided below.

 #### Exercise A
 1. Create a directory called `ps2`
 2. Move into that directory.
 3. Get the file at this location: `https://www.gutenberg.org/files/17489/17489-8.txt`
-4. Rename the file to `les_miz_french1.tzt`
+4. Rename the file to `les_miz_french1.txt`
 5. Get this file at this location: `https://www.gutenberg.org/ebooks/17489.txt.utf-8`
-6. Rename the file to `les_miz_french2.tzt`
+6. Rename the file to `les_miz_french2.txt`
 7. Get this file at this location: `https://www.gutenberg.org/files/135/old/lesms10.txt`
 8. Rename the file to `les_miz_english.txt`
 9. Using a single command, print out the file format and encoding of the three files.